bbayles/vod_metadata/README.md

 To incorporate a preview and/or poster element for the file `something.mpg`:
 * Put a `something_preview.mpg` file in the same directory
 * Put a `something_poster.bmp` file in the same directory.
+* Put a `something_box_cover.bmp` file in the same directory.

-The preview file must have the same extension as the movie file, and the poster can have either a .bmp or .jpg extension.
+The preview file must have the same extension as the movie file, and the poster / box cover can have either a .bmp or .jpg extension.

 ## Troubleshooting
 If you find that you get a `RuntimeError: MediaInfo not found.` error message, you can specify the path to MediaInfo on the command line: